Status: Not Listed

 Longevity depends on population status.
 In declining or stable populations, most sheep live more than 10 years.
 Even in areas where no hunting occurs, females rarely make it past 15 and males rarely live beyond 12.
 Juvenile mortality is variable and can be quite high, ranging from 5 percent to 30 percent.
 Sheep between two and six years old have low mortality.

 The bighorn sheep’s dramatic history includes reaching near extinction and making a significant recovery with the help of conservation efforts.
 Sadly this beloved species still faces challenges.
-Its population has dwindled to less than 8,000 and is under continuous threats.
-Separation between wild bighorns and domestic sheep and goats is the key to security—reducing conflicts and disease risk for Colorado’s state animal.
+Whereas the North American bighorn population was estimated to be between 1.5 and 2 million in the nineteenth century, today less than 85,000 remain.
+Separation between domestic sheep and bighorn is the key to long-term security and recovery of the species.

 Crossing over the Bering land bridge from Siberia, the species' population in North America peaked in the millions.
 Much as the bison did for Native American tribes in the Great West, bighorn sheep were sources of food, clothing, and tools for tribes in the mountainous regions of the west.
 Petroglyphs featuring bighorns are among the most common images across all western U.S. states.